 There is no standard set about PM execution.
 This is based on every need, manufacturer’s recommendation, and design of every equipment or laboratory.
 The important thing is we should set a defined frequency in performing a PM.

 This defined frequency is scheduled by using a PM calendar.
 A simple excel sheet can do the job.

 In the lab that I worked for, we scheduled our PM every 3 months.
 Since our equipment is reference standards used for calibration, it is a good choice to have them scheduled more frequently to ensure that they are in confidence all the time.

 With all the parts and details in reference standards (equipment), it is a must that we should have a form called a PM checklist.

-PM checklist will simplify our work and will provide a continues flow of maintenance activity.
+PM checklist will simplify our work and will provide a continuous flow of maintenance activity.
 It is a step by step list to be accomplished. see image

 The checklist also serves as our preventive maintenance report.